 What is Phishing?

 Phishing goes beyond just your email.
-The term actually covers any digital attempt that someone makes to trick you into revealing important information about your business or personal accounts.
+The term actually covers any digital attempt that someone makes to trick you into revealing important information about your business or personal accounts, even though it is most associated with emails.
 A ‘phisher’ would try to fool you into handing over a particular detail about yourself, like the password you use for your online banking, or your business’ client and personnel files.

 Of course, a scammer doesn’t have to use email as their preferred phishing tool.
 With social media becoming such a big part of business and personal life, phishers will pose as people you know and message you to try and extract information.
 Others will just pick up the phone and call you as someone else, hoping you won’t question them and hand over the information they want.